Arthur Papas: Indian under-23 national team

-Dempo

-On 28 May 2013, and on the back of a successful period with the Indian U23 National Team.
-Papas was appointed Head Coach of 3 time I-League Champions Dempo Sports Club, replacing Armando Colaco who served the Panjim-based club for 13 Years.
-Papas went on to guid the club to a higher position than the previous season finishing the I-League season in 4th and qualifying for the AFC Cup.
-Additionally the club would win the GFA Cup and place as finalist in the Federation Cup.
-As part of a tie up between Dempo SC owner Srinivas Dempo and the newly formed Indian Super League competition, Papas spent time as Assistant Coach to Zico for Indian Super League franchise FC Goa in the league's inaugural season.
+Papas moved to India after an invitation from All India Football Federation technical director Rob Baan, initially with a view to becoming the AIFF-FIFA Academy head coach in Vashi.
+The academy was part of a wider AIFF and FIFA development program for under-14 players in India.

+Papas took charge of the Indian under-23 national team for an AFC tournament in Oman.
+Implementing an attacking style of play which saw the lowest ranked nation defeat Turkmenistan 5–2, Lebanon 4–1 as well drawing with the UAE who were ranked 100 places above.
+After the tournament, he said that while India had been the lowest-ranked nation in the group, the team had remained in contention to reach the quarter finals with 35 minutes remaining in its final match, and that the experience would be important for the players' development in higher-pressure international matches.

 Return to Oakleigh Cannons

-After returning to Australia from India at the beginning of 2015, Papas would answer an SOS call and return to his first senior head coaching role club Oakleigh Cannons following the resignation of Miron Bleiberg due to a poor start in the 2015 National Premier Leagues Victoria.
-Papas inherited the team from Bleiberg whilst they were languishing in second last position with 4pts from 9 games.
-Papas was able to revive the club's fortunes leading the Cannons to safety in the league and consolidating their position in the top tier of football in Victoria for the following season.
-Outside of ensuring the club's league status, Papas led the club to their first ever Dockerty Cup Final, as well as guiding the Cannons through the qualifying rounds of the 2015 FFA Cup where they would defeat South Australian and Queensland opponents before being knocked out of the FFA Cup by Hume City in the quarter-final.
+After returning to Australia from India, Papas returned to Oakleigh Cannons following the resignation of Miron Bleiberg during the 2015 National Premier Leagues Victoria season.
+He inherited the team near the bottom of the table, with four points from nine matches.

+Papas led the Cannons to safety and helped consolidate the club's position in the top tier of football in Victoria.
+He also led Oakleigh to its first Dockerty Cup final and through the qualifying rounds of the 2015 FFA Cup, where the club defeated opponents from South Australia and Queensland before being eliminated by Hume City in the quarter-finals.

 Green Gully SC

-Green Gully SC announced that they had appointed Papas as the manager for the 2016 NPL Victoria season.
-Under Papas, Gully managed one of the biggest upsets in Australian football history defeating A-League side Central Coast Mariners in the Round of 32 of the 2016 FFA Cup, when Liam Boland scored a long-range 92nd-minute winner at Green Gully Reserve.
-Green Gully made it to the quarter-finals of the FFA Cup, before being knocked out by Canberra Olympic FC in the last minute of extra time.
-It currently stands as the highest ever position Gully has finished on the national stage.
-Under Papas, Green Gully returned to finals football in 2016 after a three-season absence as well making the Dockerty Cup Final.
-In 2017, Gully again reached the finals for the second consecutive season.
-Papas moved on from Green Gully after accepting an offer to coach again in Asia.
+Green Gully SC announced Papas as manager for the 2016 NPL Victoria season.
+Under Papas, Green Gully defeated A-League side Central Coast Mariners in the Round of 32 of the 2016 FFA Cup, with Liam Boland scoring a long-range winner in stoppage time at Green Gully Reserve.

+Green Gully reached the quarter-finals of the FFA Cup before being eliminated by Canberra Olympic FC in the final minute of extra time.
+The club also returned to finals football in 2016 after a three-season absence and reached the Dockerty Cup final.
+In 2017, Green Gully again reached the finals.
+Papas left Green Gully after accepting an opportunity to coach again in Asia.